 NONPROFITS SHOES THAT FIT AND PARTNERSHIP WITH NATIVE AMERICANS JOIN FORCES TO HELP CHILDREN IN SOUTH DAKOTA AND ARIZONA

-National nonprofit Shoes That Fit is joining forces with Partnership With Native Americans® to assist children in Tribal communities.LOS ANGELES, CA, USA, April 2, 2024 /EINPresswire.com/ -- National nonprofit Shoes That Fit is joining forces with Partnership With Native Americans® to assist children in Tribal communities.
+National nonprofit Shoes That Fit is joining forces with Partnership With Native Americans® to assist children in Tribal communities.LOS ANGELES, CA, UNITED STATES, April 9, 2024 /EINPresswire.com/ -- National nonprofit Shoes That Fit is joining forces with Partnership With Native Americans® to assist children in Tribal communities.
 Their first project is to provide brand new athletic shoes to 1,000 children at schools in Arizona and South Dakota.

 Each region will receive about 500 pairs of shoes that will be distributed in mid-May.
 Children enrolled at these schools will receive the shoes, along with 5 pairs of socks each: